Folk Festival and

 Celebrating Arctic Roadrunner's Many Years - In memory of "Mr. Banjo", Ken Terry

-Audience members and fans are very welcome, just please respect the need to be quiet when contestants are actually playing.
-We want this to really be a fun and positive experience, and a genuine showcase for banjo music.
+Audience members and fans are very welcome, just please respect the need to be quiet when contestants are actually playing - and don't reveal any punchlines!
+We want this to be a fun and positive experience, and a genuine showcase for banjo music.

 Rules and Details - PDF File